Black Catholic Movement

 The Black Catholic Movement (or Black Catholic Revolution) was a movement of African-American Catholics in the United States that developed and shaped modern Black Catholicism.

-From roughly 1968 to the mid-1990s, Black Catholicism would transform from pre-Vatican II roots into a full member of the Black Church.
+From roughly 1968 to the mid-1990s, Black Catholicism would transform from pre–Vatican II roots into a full member of the Black Church.
 It developed its own structure, identity, music, liturgy, thought, theology, and appearance within the larger Catholic Church.
 As a result, in the 21st century, Black Catholic Church traditions are seen in most Black parishes, institutions, schools, and organizations across the country.

 Background

 Vatican II

 In 1962, Pope John XXIII convened the most recent Catholic ecumenical council, Vatican II.
 It eliminated Latin as the required liturgical language of the Western portion of the Church.

-This change opened to the door for inculturation in both new and historic areas of practice.
-As early as the 1950s, under the creative eye of Black Catholics such as Fr Clarence Rivers, the fusion of Black Gospel music with Catholic liturgy had been experimented with on a basic level.
+This change opened the door for inculturation in both new and historic areas of practice.
+As early as the 1950s, under the creative eye of Black Catholics such as Fr Clarence Rivers, the fusion of Protestant-originated Black Gospel music with Catholic liturgy had been experimented with on a basic level.
 Rivers's music (and musical direction) was used at the first official English-language Mass in the United States in 1964, including his watershed work, "God Is Love".